compiler-explorer/compiler-explorer/README.md

 # Compiler Explorer

 **Compiler Explorer** is an interactive compiler exploration website.
 Edit C, C++, Rust, Go, D, Haskell, Swift, Pascal, [ispc](https://ispc.github.io/) or other language code, and see how that code looks after being compiled in real time.
-  Multiple compilers are supported, many different tools and visualations are available, and the UI layout is configurable (thanks to [GoldenLayout](https://www.golden-layout.com/)).
+  Multiple compilers are supported, many different tools and visualisations are available, and the UI layout is configurable (thanks to [GoldenLayout](https://www.golden-layout.com/)).

 Try out at [godbolt.org](https://godbolt.org), or [run your own local instance](#running-a-local-instance).